CPalmer3200/Destiny_Scraping_Tools/README.md

 # Destiny_Project
-Web scraping tools designed to help keep up to date with the latest scientific literature
+WIP web scraping tools designed to help keep up to date with the latest scientific literature